 Variations in workloads relate to seasonal demands – some unsociable hours may be necessary during busy periods (eg during harvesting or lambing) and managers will be expected to deal with emergencies.

 Over time, many farm managers specialise in a type of farming.

 - Agricultural colleges

 - Food production/manufacturing companies

-- The Department for Environment, Food and Rural Affairs (Defra)
+- The Department for Environment, Food and Rural Affairs (Defra).

 There are no qualifications required as standard for agricultural management roles, but many managers have at least a foundation degree/HND in an agricultural, horticultural, land or animal-related subject.
-Entry requirements vary but can start from 48 UCAS points upwards; GCSEs/standards (or equivalent) in English, maths and science are typically needed.
+Entry requirements for these courses vary but can start from 48 UCAS points upwards; GCSEs/standards (or equivalent) in English, maths and science are typically needed.
 However, many courses accept practical experience instead of academic qualifications.

 It is also possible for school leavers to start an agricultural management career by undertaking an apprenticeship in agricultural management or similar, supervised by Lantra (a body promoting land-based and environmental training courses and qualifications).
 Again, entry requirements vary, but there are apprenticeships for both those finishing their GCSEs/standards or A levels/highers (or equivalent).